Area: Encinas Creek Preserve contains 19 acres in the City of Carlsbad, San Diego County, California.

 Date Acquired: 2008

-The Center for Natural Lands Management (CNLM) acquired the Encinas Creek Preserve in 2008 and was was known as the North County Habitat Bank.
-The Preserve was primarily set aside to protect wetland habitat for the least Bell’s vireo (Vireo bellii pusillus).
+The Center for Natural Lands Management (CNLM) acquired the Encinas Creek Preserve in 2008.
+Formerly known as the North County Habitat Bank, the Preserve was primarily set aside to protect wetland habitat for the least Bell’s vireo (Vireo bellii pusillus).

 This Preserve primarily supports southern willow scrub, as well as coastal sage scrub.
 It supports two sensitive animal species, including the federally threatened coastal California gnatcatcher (Polioptila californica californica), and the federally endangered least Bell’s vireo (Vireo bellii pusillus).